yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 remaining the same.
 This optimization still uses the row- major layout for simplicity.
 We notice when we use column- major layout optimization, the time increased to 53.972, and throughput and GFLOPS drop.
-This could be because of packing overhead; we explicitly transpose the input matrix in pack_to_cm kernel, which is an extra kernel launch and extra global memory write; the benefit from the CM kernels
+This could be due to packing overhead; we explicitly transpose the input matrix in pack_to_cm kernel, which is an extra kernel launch and extra global memory write; the benefit from the CM kernels